andgordio/mockupless/docs/Courses/InteractionBasics/Functions/parameters.md

 ### Naming parameters

 When you are passing something into a function, you are actually not passing a variable, which is a name *and* a value.
 You are only passing a value.
 This means when you define a function `removeItem (i) {...}` inside methods section you don't mean “expect `i` to be passed to this function”.
-In fact you mean “expect **a value** and name it `i`, so it can be accessed by this name inside the function”.
+In fact, you mean “expect **a value** and name it `i`, so it can be accessed by this name inside the function”.

 This means you can give any name to a parameter and use it inside a function.
 The following code works the same as the one shown above with `i`'s used everywhere: